ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 **Step 5.7:** Save the exported JSON file in a location that you can remember.
 The sample screenshot below shows it being saved to a folder named *Downloads*.

 !!!note
+       If you are not prompted for a location in which to save the file, it is probably because your browser settings automatically download files to your $HOME/Downloads directory, which is fine.
+This advice holds true for any time in the lab when you are asked to save a file.

+!!!note
        You probably won't need this saved file for this lab if you use the same browser window for the duration of the lab, but the saved file may be necessary if, for whatever reason, you do have to use a new browser window or session, so go ahead and save it!

 ![image](images/ibpconsole/0240_CreateOrg1MSPSaveIdentity.png)